angelicadvocate/OBS-TV-Animator/README.md

+### ⚠️ This project is still in development and not production-ready.

 # OBS-TV-Animator
 A lightweight Flask-SocketIO server to display HTML/CSS/JS animations on a Smart TV, with real-time updates triggered via OBS WebSocket, StreamerBot, or REST API.
 Drop in new animations, trigger them remotely through WebSocket events, and create interactive displays for live streams, dashboards, or creative projects.